 You aren’t required to sign with a hanko/inkan, but English support is not guaranteed.
 We recommend going to one of their larger branches located in more popular areas like Shinjuku, where they might have English staff available.

 For those who have already been in Japan for 6 months, Shinsei offers advantages, such as superior online banking, and English support for essentially all their services online.
 Please note that they may require you to have 1 year left on your visa in order to open an account, and as a foreign bank, they cannot be used for automatic payments like rent and other services.

-Checking and savings accounts can also be opened with the Japanese post office.
+Checking and savings accounts can be opened with the Japanese post office.
 While not as English-friendly as Shinsei, opening an account is easy and does not require a hanko or inkan.
-Additionally, there are no fees when transferring money from overseas to a JP bank account.
+International transfer fees are usually 4,000 yen.
 This is also the only Japanese bank that will allow minors to open their own bank account.

 Most likely you will need a regular deposit account, or Futsū Yokin (普通預金).
 A deposit account comes with a bank card (more on that later) which can be used at most ATMs throughout Japan, and a passbook (tsūchō, 通帳) containing your account information and transaction records.
 The passbook can only be updated at your bank’s ATMs.
 Savings and business accounts are also available for those who are interested.